ecoacoustics/website/content/resources/registry/publishing/_index.md

 #### One or more recognizers, which should consist of:
 - Code to run the recognizers (e.g. scripts)
-- The code that makes the recognizers
+- The code for the recognizers or scripts to download and install the software/packages needed
 - Test and training data (or instructions on how to access said data)
 - Models or artifacts (or instructions on how to access said data)